Guidelines for Undergraduate Honors in Archaeology

 You are here

-Undergraduate students interested in working for an Honors degree should apply to the DUS in Archaeology (Caitlin Barrett, email@example.com) in the second semester of their junior year (requests for late admission may be considered, but in no case later than the second week of the first semester of the senior year).
+Undergraduate students interested in working for an Honors degree should apply to the Director of Undergraduate Studies (DUS) in Archaeology in the second semester of their junior year (requests for late admission may be considered, but in no case later than the second week of the first semester of the senior year).
 It is the student’s responsibility to identify an appropriate topic for a thesis and to find a faculty member willing to sponsor and supervise the research; the adviser and at least the general subject of the thesis must be identified at the time of application for admission to the Honors program.

 Admission to the Honors Program requires an overall GPA of 3.0 or greater and a 3.5 GPA in the major.
 In addition, the student should have no outstanding Incompletes in major courses (provisional admission with Incompletes is possible at the discretion of the Chair of the Honors Committee on evidence that a good faith effort to finish them is underway).